chensiyingcrystal/E-Commerce-web-app-Microservices-/README.md

 <!-- ABOUT THE APP -->
 ## About The App
 A ticket exchange and resale application, enabling buyers and resellers to register, log in, purchase tickets using credit cards, and list tickets for resale.

+### Features
+* Authentication
+* Event bus design and implementation
+* Authenticated users can list an event ticket for resale
+* Athenticated user can update the tickets they listed
+* Authenticated users can buy tickets posted by others
+* Authenticated users can cancel the order they made
+* Ticket Lock with timer during payment
+    * "Lock" ticket for 15 minutes when user attempts to purchase it
+    * No other buyer can purchase a ticket or seller can update it while being locked

 ### Built With
 Major frameworks/Libraries/Database/Tools that this application uses.